facebook pixel Skip to Main Content

 • MPH (specialization in Management of Health Systems): University of Liverpool

-• Residency (Community Health) and Fellowship Training (Health Promotion and Education): Delta State University Teaching Hospital, Oghara, Nigeria
+• Residency (Public Health and Preventative Medicine) and Fellowship Training (Community Health): Delta State University Teaching Hospital, Oghara, Nigeria

 Selected publications: